 Markus Innocenti is a Scottish-American filmmaker and author.
 He began his film career as a production designer in London before becoming one of the most respected music video directors of the 1980s.

-His debut feature film was “Murder Story”, an Anglo-Dutch co-production shot in the Netherlands.
+His debut feature film “Murder Story”, which he co-wrote, was an Anglo-Dutch thriller shot in the Netherlands.
 The cast included Sir Christopher Lee, Bruce Boa and Alexis Denisof.
 Produced by Tom Reeve, the film was shot by Marc Felperlaan and edited by Rodney Holland.

-Markus relocated to Los Angeles in the 1990s, developing projects at Maverick, the entertainment company set up by Warners for Madonna and Freddy DeMann in 1992.
-He sold several screenplays including “Skorpia” and “Desperate Hearts” (both unproduced) and directed the erotic thriller “Sweetheart Murders” in 1997.
+Markus relocated to Los Angeles in the 1990s, developing “Underground Nation” at Maverick, the entertainment company set up by Warners for Madonna and Freddy DeMann in 1992.
+“Underground Nation” went into turnaround, but he continued to write, produce and direct – selling options on several screenplays including “Skorpia” and “Desperate Hearts” and directing the erotic thriller “Sweetheart Murders” .

 A pioneer in digital post-production, he co-founded audio boutique The Mission in 2001, and is a post-production specialist.
-As part of the team for network reality show “Extreme Makeover:Home Edition” he designed sound elements and supervised final delivery.
+In 2005 he joined the team on network reality show “Extreme Makeover:Home Edition” where he designed sound elements and supervised final delivery.

-In recent years, Markus has focused on producing and directing ‘micro-budget’ features.
-He has also re-entered the music video business after two decades away.
+After two decades away, Markus has re-entered the music video business.
 In February 2012, he launched Red Dog Logic — a production and post-production boutique utilizing mature and emerging digital technologies.